Raul Marincău

-Raul Paul Marincău (born 27 April 1981) is a Romanian footballer who plays as a defender for the Kreisliga club SV Erbach.
-Marincău made his Liga I debut on 6 December 1997 for Jiul Petroșani, in a 0–4 defeat against Universitatea Cluj.
+Raul Paul Marincău (born 27 April 1981) is a Romanian former footballer who played as a defender.

 Career

-Marincău has spent most of his playing career in Romania at clubs such as: Jiul Petroșani, Corvinul Hunedoara, Argeș Pitești, UTA Arad or Universitatea Cluj, but he had also a spell with Russian Premier League side Uralan Elista during 2002 and 2003.
+Marincău has spent most of his playing career in Romania at clubs such as: Jiul Petroșani, Corvinul Hunedoara, Argeș Pitești, UTA Arad or Universitatea Cluj.
+He made his Liga I debut on 6 December 1997 for Jiul Petroșani, in a 4–0 defeat against Universitatea Cluj.
+He also had a spell with Russian Premier League side Uralan Elista during 2002 and 2003.
 He only made one Russian Cup appearance for the senior side before leaving the club.